Apoorv-1009/my_beginner_tutorials/README.md

 ```bash
 ros2 run beginner_tutorials listener
 ```
-To change the output string of the talker, you can run the following command:
+To change the output string of the `talker`, you can run the following command:
 ```bash
 ros2 run beginner_tutorials listener --ros-args -p new_message:="Hi"
 ```